 As with local link building, you’ll need to find and reach out to high authority sources in your chosen country to improve your international rankings.
 You should also install welcoming prompts to redirect users from your .com website to their country’s equivalent.

-Whatever your approach to SEO, you need to gain an understanding of how search engines operate if you’re to climb organically in rankings without throwing money at paid ads.
+Whichever is best for your business, you’ll need to gain an understanding of how search engines operate if you’re to climb organically in rankings.

 Let’s take a closer look into the inner workings of search engines…